educatorsRlearners/What-statistics-test-should-I-run/README.md

 What statistics test should I run?

-Program which guides the user through the process of deciding which statistical test they should run.
+This program guides the user through the process of deciding which statistical test they should run.

 To run this program,